guyigoog/Assembler-OpenU/README.md

 You can find examples of inputs and outputs in the 'tests' folder.

 # More info
-For more information about the project and the instructions, read maman14 pdf file.
+For more information about the project and the instructions, read project pdf file.